Geometric influences

-\begin{remark} We note that the same proof (with minor modifications) holds for any convex set $A$.
-The only non-obvious change is noting that the Minkowski content of a segment $[a,b]$ is $m_{\nu}([a,b]) = \gl(a)+\gl(b)$, where $\gl$ is the density of the measure $\nu$.
-On the other hand, it is clear that the statement of Proposition~\ref{l:uniform_enlarge} does not hold for general measurable sets.
-For example, if $A=\mathbb{Q}^n$ where $\mathbb{Q}$ is the set of rational numbers, then the $L^{\infty}$-boundary of $A$ is $\infty$, while the sum of geometric influences of $A$ is zero.
-It seems an interesting question to determine to which classes of measurable sets Proposition~\ref{l:uniform_enlarge} applies. \end{remark}
+we can choose $ \delta= \min\{\frac{\eps}{4nC_\eps \|\lambda\|_\infty},\frac{\eps}{2\|\lambda'\|_{\infty}}\}$.
+This completes the proof. \end{pf*} \begin{remark} We note that the same proof (with minor modifications) holds for any convex set $A$.
+The only nonobvious change is noting that the Minkowski content of a segment $[a,b]$ is $\nu^{+}([a,b]) = \lambda(a)+\lambda(b)$, where $\lambda$ is the density of the measure $\nu$.
+On the other hand, it is clear that the statement of Proposition~\ref{luniformenlarge} does not hold for general measurable sets.
+For example, if $A=\mathbb{Q}^n$ where $\mathbb{Q}$ is the set of rational numbers, then the size of the boundary of $A$ with respect to a uniform enlargement is $\infty$, while the sum of geometric influences of $A$ is zero.
+It seems an interesting question to determine to which classes of measurable sets Proposition \ref{luniformenlarge} applies. \end{remark}